ngs-docs/2022-GGG201b-lab/hw-1.md

 ---

 1. Reprise the generation of two VCF files from end of lab 3 (and lab 4) in your Snakefile.
-Once output VCF file should be named with the suffix `.sens.vcf` (for "sensitive"), and the other with the suffix `.spec.vcf` (for "specific").
+One output VCF file should be named with the suffix `.sens.vcf` (for "sensitive"), and the other with the suffix `.spec.vcf` (for "specific").
 The specific VCF file should be created from the sensitive variant file with the VCF filtering parameters in [this blog post](http://thegenomefactory.blogspot.com/2018/10/a-unix-one-liner-to-call-bacterial.html).

 2. Add three more samples to the Snakefile, and adjust the current sample to use the full set of reads.